4 Ways Parents Can Help Their Kids Become Better Students and Actually Love to Learn

 If asked to “wing it,” Matt will get nervous that a mistake will be made.

-Matt likes to do things one at a time and gets discouraged when expected to multitask or to work without a plan.
+Matt likes to do things one at a time and gets discouraged when expected to multitask or work without a plan.

-Matt’s learning style is a Follow Through and he can be seen making order out of chaos.
+Matt’s learning style is a Follow Through, and he can be seen making order out of chaos.

 This is the kid who has a particular way that he prefers to line up his toys on the toy shelf.